microsoft/vscode-tslint/tslint/README.md

 - forbidden 'var' keyword

 # Release Notes
+## 0.5.34
+- Add a setting to lint on save only.

 ## 0.5.33
 - Only prompt for installing tslint, when the workspace root includes a `tslint.json` file.